epixode/epic-linker/README.md

 ## Definitions

-### Actions
+### Action types

-Actions are defined with the 'defineAction' builder, which takes the action name and value (string representation actually dispatched):
+Action types are defined with the 'defineAction' builder, which takes the action type name and value.
+The name is used internally (it names a property of `deps`), the value is the string representation actually in redux actions.

     yield defineAction('name', 'String.Representation');